JeffDeCola/catch-microservice/ci-README.md

   to PULL a repo from github
-* `resource-dump-to-dockerhub` uses a resource type [docker-image](https://hub.docker.com/r/concourse/docker-image-resource/) to PUSH a docker image to dockerhub
+* `resource-dump-to-dockerhub` uses a resource type [docker-image](https://hub.docker.com/r/concourse/docker-image-resource/) to PUSH a docker image to dockerhub.
-* `resource-marathon` users a resource type [docker-image](https://hub.docker.com/r/ckaznocha/marathon-resource) to DEPLOY the newly created docker image to marathon
+* `resource-marathon` users a resource type [docker-image](https://hub.docker.com/r/ckaznocha/marathon-resource) to DEPLOY the newly created docker image to marathon.
 * `resource-slack-alert` uses a resource type
   [docker image](https://hub.docker.com/r/cfcommunity/slack-notification-resource)
   that will notify slack on your progress